nelyj/interoperabilidad/README.md

         bundle exec rake db:create db:migrate

 You can also add the `--rm` flag to this command to remove this disposable container right after it executes.

+### Run workers separate from the web containers

+The web containers will enqueue background jobs into a queue stored in redis.
+In order to process this queue, one or more worker processes must be run.
+The worker processes can be run using the same docker image but with a explicit `bundle exec sidekiq -C ./config/sidekiq.yml` command.
+Here is a full command line example:

+    $ docker run \
+        -p 8888:80 \
+        -e SECRET_KEY_BASE=myprecioussecret \
+        -e DATABASE_URL=postgres://user:password@host/database \
+        -e REDIS_URL=redis://myuser:mypass@redis-host:6379
+        -e OP_CLIENT_ID=MyClaveUnicaClientId \
+        -e OP_SECRET_KEY=MyClaveUnicaSecretKey \
+        -e OP_CALLBACK_URL=https://production.base.url.com \
+        -e ROLE_SERVICE_URL=https://base.url.for.the.role.service.com \
+        -e APP_ID=MyAppIdForTheRoleService \
+        -e ROLLBAR_ACCESS_TOKEN=MyAccessTokenForRollbar \
+        -e AWS_REGION=my-default-aws-region-for-s3 \
+        -e AWS_ACCESS_KEY_ID=MyAWSAccessKeyId \
+        -e AWS_SECRET_ACCESS_KEY=MyAWSSecretAccessKey \
+        -e S3_CODEGEN_BUCKET=my-s3-bucket \
+        # Etc, etc, more env variables here \
+        egob/interoperabilidad \
+        bundle exec sidekiq -C ./config/sidekiq.yml

+### Run the web containers

+Don't forget to run the docker image with all the env variablaes and without special command in one or more machines and point a load balancer to it :).

 ### Details